pantheon-systems/documentation/source/content/partials/decoupled-build-info.md

 1. Use the **Actions** drop-down menu to visit the Multidev version of the site, view the logs, or get more information about the build.

-Any commits pushed on this branch will now be built and deployed to the Multidev.
+Commits pushed on this branch will now be built and deployed to the Multidev.
 This allows you and your team to review the branch as work progresses.
 Pull requests opened against this branch will also trigger a build.

+## Clear Caches and Build

+1. Log in to your Front-End Site workspace and select the **Sites** page.

+1. Click the **Front-End Sites** tab and select the site you want to clear the build cache for.

+1. Click the **Trigger Build** button in the top left corner and select **Clear caches and Build** from the drop-down menu.